-The English Language Arts Curriculum for grades six through eight uses a balanced literacy approach to teach the North Carolina Standard Course of Study in reading (including informational and literary texts), writing, language, speaking, and listening.
-The approach also incorporates technology and media, which are needed to communicate with clarity and purpose.
+The English Language Arts Curriculum for grades sixth through eighth follows the North Carolina Standard Course of Study in reading (including informational and literary texts), writing, language, speaking, and listening.
+The alignment to these standards allows for students to utilize strong foundational skills and an academic knowledge base that will prepare them for success in high school and beyond.
+Strategic focus is given to